 Industry professionals seek our opinion on current issues, and our recommendations get heard in Parliament.
 Change is happening.
 Below are some of the ways in which we are fighting for justice amongst the country’s key decision-makers.

-From October 2015, the DRO debt limit will be raised from £15,000 to £20,000 and the asset limit from £300 to £1,000.
-The Insolvency Service predict this will enable 3,600 more people to use DROs instead of more expensive insolvency options.
-From CAP’s research this will allow 34% of our clients who are ’too poor to go bankrupt’ and were only ineligible for a DRO due to the previous debt limit to access a debt solution.
+This follows CAP's involvement in the campaign to raise the maximum debt limit for a DRO amongst other proposals, as more than a third of our clients, many of whom are vulnerable, were too poor to go bankrupt.
+The DRO debt limit has now been raised from £15,000 to £20,000 and the asset limit from £300 to £1,000.
+We estimate that this will allow 34% of our clients who are too poor to go bankrupt and only ineligible for a DRO due to the previous debt limit to access a debt solution.

 You can read the Insolvency Services’ announcement, our response to the Insolvency Services’ consultation and CAP’s Too poor to go bankrupt report by clicking the links.